shahzadthathal/skipcash/README.md

 #SKIPCASH_URL='https://api.skipcash.app'
 ```

 Publish config skipcash helper if you want otherwise leave this command.
+It will create skipcash.php helper under config dir.

 `php artisan vendor:publish --tag=config`

-Run migration
+Run migration.

-This will create skipcash_logs table where we will save logs from payment gateway.
+This will create `skipcash_logs` table where we will save logs from payment gateway.

 `php artisan migrate`